jendave/ironsmith-compendiums/README.md

 The Oracles will be available in the Character sheet under `Custom Oracles`.

 ![Character Sheet - Custom Oracles](./docs/custom-oracles-character-sheet.jpg)

+## Site Themes and Domains
+Copy the desired themes and domains from the Ironsmith Site compendiums into the `Items` tab in FoundryVTT.

 # Credits
 [Ironsmith](https://preview.drivethrurpg.com/en/product/351813/ironsmith) and [Ironsmith Expanded Oracles](https://preview.drivethrurpg.com/en/product/333665/Ironsmith-Expanded-Oracles) by Eric Bright are licensed for use under the [Creative Commons Attribution 4.0 International License (CC-BY)](https://creativecommons.org/licenses/by/4.0/).